wakeful-sun/traffic-sign-classifier/README.md

 # traffic-sign-classifier

-Project uses Git Large File Storage (LFS).
-Next tool installation is required before cloning: https://git-lfs.github.com/

 **Traffic Sign Recognition**

-This project covers basics of neural networks and convolutional neural networks and implements traffic signs classification.
+This project implements traffic signs classification with help of convolutional neural network.
 Project uses prepared [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) data set for training and raw images for validation to check if model can classify traffic sign images correctly.

+> **Note:** training data set is not included.
+Please put traffic sign data set from traffic-sign-data.zip into `traffic-sign-data` folder if new model training is required.

+Repository contains Python code, Jupyter Notebook file with whole program description and it's html printout, trained neural network and `signnames.csv` file with classes, which network can recognize.

+> **Note:** supplied neural network is trained on TensorFlow version 1.3.0 and it is unlikely to work on TensorFlow with lower version.

+`code\image_recognition\signs_recognition.py` file allows custom input image classification.
+It provides only basic functionaliny.
+And it will not work correctly with any input.

 ---